 Dalacin T is an antibiotic acne treatment that contains the active ingredient clindamycin phosphate, in contrast to Zineryt, which contains erythromycin and zinc acetate.

 Both work by preventing acne-causing bacteria from producing proteins that are essential to them.
 Dalacin-T and Zineryt are very similar treatments.

 Zineryt and Differin

 Differin gel (or cream) contains the active ingredient adapalene, a form of vitamin A that reduces the growth of pore-blocking keratin cells.
-As such, it works slightly differently to Zineryt.
+As such, it works slightly differently from Zineryt.